Hoërskool Waterkloof: 2000s

 In 2009, following a forensic audit requested in December 2008, the governing body committee stepped in to manage the school after uncovering alleged financial irregularities spanning the years 2004 to 2008, which ran into millions of rand.
 The school principal, L. Christo Becker, and his deputy, André D. Eloff, resigned before they could be put on compulsory leave.
 Some irate parents claimed the money was used to bankroll the protracted legal battle to keep the principal's son Christoff out of prison, while the upmarket lifestyle of his deputy was also singled out.
 Money was allegedly channeled through a secret account to the Aviation Academy, from which Becker took "interest free loans".
 The governing body chaired by Lukas Coetsee requested an audit of the Aviation Academy and considered legal steps against it, but was informed that it was an independent entity with Becker as director, and consequently not obligated to answer to them.
 At their hearings both Becker and Eloff implicated the governing body in channeling their "additional salaries" through the Academy.
 Onno Ubbink, subsequent chairman of the governing body said they were "not in a position to comment" on the department's sacking of Becker, Eloff and Van der Merwe, their financial administrator.
 A teacher speaking on condition of anonymity alleged that the improprieties could be traced back to 1999 and earlier, and that many highly qualified staff had resigned in response to their employment conditions.
 The same source alleged that the school's many poor pupils were not lent support, but some parents were indeed sued for outstanding fees, who had to pay legal costs as well.
 Leon de Beer was assigned the role of acting headmaster, until Daan Potgieter replaced him in 2011.

 2010s

 Early 2017, a married male teacher who was appointed less than a year earlier had to quit the school after his alleged intimate encounter with a grade ten pupil came to light.
 The incident of 2 February 2017 allegedly occurred in a classroom and was brought to the attention of the governing body by the principal.
 Its chairman disputed that the act was caught on camera or that it occurred following a "sokkie".

-In April 2018 a matric boy of Hoërskool Eldoraigne and his mother visited the school to ask a Waterkloof matric girl to the boy's prom dance.
-A scuffle ensued between the boy and two staff members outside and inside the headmaster's office.
-When "urgent" interdicts were obtained against the boy and his mother three months later, the school's office declined to comment.

-In early 2019 the hostel was renamed Huis Kloofsig.
-The hostel also introduced a new "koshuisvader", Cobus van Dyk, who was the forwards coach of the SA Schools Rugby team.